 s.p.
-LTD

-Not a legal entity, liable with personal asset Liable only with capital contribution, capital of the company

-FOUNDING CAPITAL Not needed.
+LTD PERSONAL RESPONSIBILITY Not a legal entity, liable with personal asset Liable only with capital contribution, capital of the company FOUNDING CAPITAL Not needed.
 Not needed.
 Founding costs None.
-For simple ownership - Free; For complex ownership - notary needed - official tariff

-Taxation Income tax.
+For simple ownership - Free; For complex ownership - notary needed - official tariff Taxation Income tax.
 Corporate income tax.
 Bookkeeping Simple or double-entry bookkeeping.
+Double-entry bookkeeping

 Flat rate taxation is possible - in that case no bookkeeping is needed.
-Double-entry bookkeeping Disposal of money on the account Complete.
-Not on disposal - money is property of the company.
+Disposal of money Complete.
+Not on disposal - money is on the account property of the company.
 Salary There is no salary for s.p Salaries for employees are paid and regarded as a company's cost.
 Loans, funds on public tenders and calls for proposals Difficult, applying possible only for a limited number of calls and tenders.
 Also, he/she has to provide personal guarantee and assets.
 It's easier to get a loan, easier to apply on tenders and calls.